Kidney Pain: 8 Causes, How to Treat & What it Feels Like

 How to treat: Treatment should be guided by your doctor, and can be completed with medication when the cyst is small.
 Surgery may be indicated for the removal of larger cysts.

-This is a swelling of the kidney due to the accumulation of urine.
+Hydronephrosis is a swelling of the kidney due to the accumulation of urine that is not able to flower into the bladder.
 It causes pain in the lower back, blood with urine, fever and chills.

 How to treat: You should see your doctor to remove the accumulated urine from the kidney and identify the underlying cause, which may be kidney stones, a severe UTI or a kidney tumor.